Campa Cola

 Campa Cola is a soft drink brand in India.
-It was a market leader in the Indian soft drink market in the 1970s and 1980s in most regions of India until the advent of the foreign players Pepsi and Coca-Cola after the liberalisation policy of the P. V. Narasimha Rao government in 1991.
+It was a market leader in the Indian soft drink market in the 1970s and 1980s in most regions of India when India imposed restrictions on foreign products.
+It was popular until the advent of the foreign players Pepsi and Coca-Cola after the liberalisation policy of the P. V. Narasimha Rao government in 1991.

 History

 Campa Cola was a drink created by the Pure Drinks Group, owned by Mohan Singh in the 1970s.

-Pure Drinks Group were the pioneer in the Indian soft drink industry when they introduced Coca-Cola into India in 1949 and were the sole manufacturer and distributor of Coca-Cola till the 1970s when the drink industry was nationalised for Indian interests.
+Pure Drinks Group were the pioneer in the Indian soft drink industry when they introduced Coca-Cola into India in 1949 and were the sole manufacturer and distributor of Coca-Cola until the 1970s when the drink industry was nationalised for Indian interests.
 The Pure Drinks Group and Campa Beverages Pvt.
 Ltd. virtually dominated the entire Indian soft drink industry for about 15 years.
-Then they started Campa Cola during the absence of foreign competition.
+Then they started Campa Cola during the absence of foreign competition with the logo heavily based on Coca-Cola's.
 The brand's slogan was "The Great Indian Taste", an appeal to nationalism.
 It subsequently marketed an orange flavoured drink called 'Campa Orange', with the logo "Campa" on its bottles.

 During the 1980s, Campa Orange and Rush were the two main orange soft drinks in India, with large bottling plants in Mumbai (Worli) and Delhi.
 Following the return of foreign corporations to the soft drink market in the 1990s, the popularity of Campa Cola declined.
 In 2000–2001, its bottling plant and offices in Delhi were closed.
 In 2009 a small amount of product was still being bottled in the state of Haryana, but the drink was still not commonly found.

 In 2022, Campa Cola was acquired by Reliance Industries for crores.
 Reliance Retail Ventures, the retail arm of the Reliance group launched three variants of the drinks (cola, orange and lemon) at some select stores.